Accurate heat currents via reorganised master equation: Conclusions

 \section{Conclusions}

 We have studied the fitness of the reorganised master equation for estimating the stationary heat currents flowing through non-equilibrium open systems.
-In deriving this equation, the freedom in setting the reference basis for dissipative processes is exploited, so as to ensure correct equilibration in the classical limit.
+In deriving this equation, the freedom to set the reference basis for dissipative processes is exploited, so as to ensure correct equilibration in the classical limit.
+That is, the reorganised master equation attains the high-temperature limit of the exact steady state of the system.
 This is achieved by working in the basis of the microscopic system Hamiltonian renormalised by the system--baths couplings.
 As we have shown, considering two paradigmatic examples, this results in much more accurate estimates of the heat currents, especially at low temperatures.

-As shown by some of us in Ref.~\cite{correa2023}, reorganised equations are justified when the reorganisation energies $ Q_i $ characterising the system--bath interactions are small.
-As shown in the spin--boson example, increasing the values of $ Q_i $ does indeed to errors in the estimation of heat currents.
-However, the time evolution of the state seems to be more robust, remaining accurate up to much larger reorganisation energies.
+Interestingly, the quantitative agreement of the heat currents calculated through the reorganised master equation extends even up to moderate reorganisation energies $ Q/\epsilon \sim 1 $ in both models although, as it should be expected the reorganised master equation eventually breaks down at large $ Q/\epsilon $ ($\epsilon$ here is the relevant energy scale of the system).

-Importantly, reorganised master equations can be brought into the canonical GKLS from without significant loss in precision, neither in the dynamical description nor in the resulting steady-state heat currents.
+Importantly, non-secular (Redfield) reorganised master equations can be brought into the canonical GKLS form via the secular approximation without significant loss in precision, neither in the dynamical description nor in the resulting steady-state heat currents.
 The same is not true, however, for their `non-reorganised' counterparts---these predict substantially wrong dynamics, as illustrated in both of our examples.
 The GKLS form is particularly important for quantum thermodynamics, as completely positive generators guarantee thermodynamic consistency.